iosdev4818/github_user/README.md

 ## Github User
 Get the list of GitHub users and view user details.
-The application employs the MVVM pattern combined with Clean Architecture.
+The application employs the MVVM pattern combined with Clean Architecture and SOLID principles.
 The presentation layer is implemented using SwiftUI.

 ### Screenshots
 |   |   |   |